gpw797/R-data-project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 Please note that the original variable names have been changed to lower case per step 4 and class lecture indicating that lower case should be used.
+Also, hyphens and parenthesis were removed.
 IMO camel case is easier to read with these variable names.

-- tbodyacc-xyz
+- tbodyaccxyz
-- tgravityacc-xyz
+- tgravityaccxyz
-- tbodyaccjerk-xyz
+- tbodyaccjerkxyz
-- tbodygyro-xyz
+- tbodygyroxyz
-- tbodygyrojerk-xyz
+- tbodygyrojerkxyz
 - tbodyaccmag
 - tgravityaccmag
 - tbodyaccjerkmag
 - tbodygyromag
 - tbodygyrojerkmag
-- fbodyacc-xyz
+- fbodyaccxyz
-- fbodyaccjerk-xyz
+- fbodyaccjerkxyz
-- fbodygyro-xyz
+- fbodygyroxyz
 - fbodyaccmag
 - fbodyaccjerkmag
 - fbodygyromag